layo02/Deep-Learning-Hardware-Benchmark/README.md

 * Huynh Quang Nguyen Vo (MSc), Doctoral Candidate, Aalto University

 ## Appendix
-1. For the theoretical backgrounds behind GEMM and recurrent network, please refer to the `Thereotical Background.ipynb` file.
+1. For the theoretical backgrounds behind GEMM and recurrent network, please refer to the `Theoretical Background.ipynb` file.
 2. For the installation of Python, Tensorflow, and other dependencies, please refer to the `Instruction Guide.ipynb` file.

 ## References